-Life on Maui is far from normal, and most places are still shut down (as of this July 9th 2020 posting), but we expect our island will heal and open back up when it’s safe.
+Life on Maui is far from normal, and most places are still shut down or slowly opening up (as of this October 16th, 2020 posting), but we expect our island will heal and open back up completely over the next few months.
 As you plan your next visit to Maui, we hope this post will be helpful!

 Wailea is hugged by 1,500 acres of beach, built on rolling hills, and filled with green space.
 It’s known for its five main beaches, golf courses, diving, and ocean activities.
 Wailea is also recognized for its varied cuisine, special events, and the Shops at Wailea.